NQCCalculators.jl

 , [0.0 0.0; 0.0 0.0], LinearAlgebra.Hermitian{Float64, Matrix{Float64}}[[0.0 0.0; 0.0 0.0] [0.0 0.0; 0.0 0.0] [0.0 0.0; 0.0 0.0]], LinearAlgebra.Eigen{Float64, Float64, Matrix{Float64}, Vector{Float64}}([0.0, 0.0], [1.0 0.0; 0.0 1.0]), [[0.0 0.0; 0.0 0.0] [0.0 0.0; 0.0 0.0] [0.0 0.0; 0.0 0.0]], [[0.0 0.0; 0.0 0.0] [0.0 0.0; 0.0 0.0] [0.0 0.0; 0.0 0.0]], [0.0 0.0; 0.0 0.0])

-Here we have created an empty cache with all of the data-structures nessecary to contain quantities that define 3 independent atoms propagating under a double well potential.
-Notice how we didn't need to define the types of atoms in the system, only how many there are, this is because the cache only stores data that relates to the electronic structure of the system and therefore depends only on a set of atomic coordinates associated to positions within that electronic structure.
+Here we have created an empty cache with all of the data structures necessary to contain quantities that define 3 independent atoms propagating under a double well potential.
+Notice how we didn't need to define the types of atoms in the system, only how many there are.
+This is because the cache only stores data that relates to the electronic structure of the system and therefore depends only on a set of atomic coordinates associated with positions within that electronic structure.

 The cache itself is a struct that contains,